 \subsection{Land Use Classification on BigEarthNet}

 BigEarthNet \cite{sumbul2019bigearthnet} is a widely used benchmark dataset for land use classification task, containing a total of 590,326 images.
-This paper uses BigEarthNet-S2 \cite{sumbul2019bigearthnet}, which collects remote sensing images from Sentinel-2 only, and each image is annotated by multiple land use categories.
+This work uses BigEarthNet-S2 \cite{sumbul2019bigearthnet}, which specifically gathers remote sensing images from Sentinel-2 only, and each image is annotated by multiple land use categories.
 The dataset provides 12 spectral bands for each image and a JSON file with its multi-labels and metadata information.
 Following SeCo \cite{manas2021seasonal}, we employ a new nomenclature of 19 classes introduced in \cite{sumbul2020bigearthnet}, and around $12\%$ of the patches that are totally masked by seasonal snow, clouds, or cloud shadows are eliminated in this experiment.
 We used the training/validation splitting strategy suggested by \cite{neumann2019domain} with 311,667 instances for training and 103,944 images for validation.

-\textbf{Implementation Details } We add a linear classification layer on top of the backbone model as the output layer and then fine-tune it on 10\% and 100\% BigEarthNet, respectively, to evaluate the features learned by the self-supervised models.
+\textbf{Implementation Details } We add a linear classification layer on top of the backbone model as the output layer and then fine-tune it on 10\% and 100\% BigEarthNet, respectively, to evaluate the features learned by the SSL models.
 In this experiment, the Adam and AdamW optimizer with default hyper-parameters are used to update the weights of the models.
 Identical to SeCo, we set the learning rate to $1e-5$ and scale it down by ten in epochs of 60\% and 80\%, respectively.
 We use the MultiLabelSoftMarginLoss as the loss function, which allows assigning a different number of target classes to each sample.

-\textbf{Quantitative Results} \cref{table:BigEarthNet_results} provides the results of each pre-trained model in the end-to-end BigEarthNet classification task.
-We measure the performance of each model by mean average precision (MAP).
+\textbf{Quantitative Results} \cref{table:BigEarthNet_results} provides the results of pre-trained models in the end-to-end BigEarthNet classification task.
+We assess the performance of each model by mean average precision (MAP).
 When fine-tuned on the 10\% BigEarthNet, DINO-MC outperforms SeCo-100K with the same backbone.
-Besides, DINO-MC with ViT-small achieves 1.65\% higher MAP than with ResNet-50, 2.48\% higher MAP than SeCo-100K, and even 1.58\% higher MAP than SeCo-1M.
+Additionally, DINO-MC with ViT-small achieves 1.65\% higher MAP than with ResNet-50, 2.48\% higher MAP than SeCo-100K, and even 1.58\% higher MAP than SeCo-1M.
 The performance of DINO-MC with each of the four backbone models exceeds that of SeCo-100K, and even outperforms SeCo-1M except for ResNet-50.